home-assistant/developers.home-assistant/docs/core/entity/valve.md

 ### Set valve position

 Only implement this method if the flag `SUPPORT_SET_POSITION` is set.
+This method must be implemented in valves that report position.

 ```python
 class MyValve(ValveEntity):